 Priority Pass airport lounge access

-The Sapphire Reserve gives you a Priority Pass Select membership for access to airport lounges.
-That can save you hundreds of dollars per year if you fly a lot and use lounges frequently, because a one-day lounge pass can easily cost $50+.
+The Sapphire Reserve is one of the best credit cards with lounge access.
+It comes with a Priority Pass Select membership, better than lounge membership available for purchase.
+It can save you hundreds of dollars per year if you fly a lot and use lounges frequently, because a one-day lounge pass can easily cost $50+.
 With this Priority Pass Select membership, you get unlimited lounge access for yourself and two guests.

-Another perk of Priority Pass membership is that there are a growing number of airport restaurants that will accept your Priority Pass membership.
+Another perk of Priority Pass membership is that there are a growing number of Priority Pass restaurants.
 The rules vary slightly depending on the location, but in general, you’ll just need a same-day boarding pass and proof of your Priority Pass membership to get $28 to $32 dollars off your bill per person for up to two people.
 That’s more than enough to cover a beverage and a meal.

 Don’t forget, you’ll also be earning 3x Ultimate Rewards points on DoorDash purchases.

-Chase has partnered with Lyft and added increased rewards rates for Lyft rides to certain cards.
+Certain Chase cards are set to earn more for Lyft rides.
 The Sapphire Reserve will earn an exceptional 10x Ultimate Rewards points on Lyft rides.
 Not only that, but Reserve members will also be able to receive a year of complimentary Lyft Pink (normally costs $19.99 per month), which comes with the following benefits:

 - 15% off all Lyft rides